tanyaweaver/python-dev-accelerator/source/schedule/week05/index.rst

     This document contains no slides.

-Theme of the Week:  PROJECT WEEK!
+The theme of the week is "Get It Done!"

+It's PROJECT WEEK!!!

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   mon
-   tue
-   wed
-   thu
-   fri
+   /schedule/week05/mon
+   /schedule/week05/tue
+   /schedule/week05/wed
+   /schedule/week05/thu
+   /schedule/week05/fri